 The Android components team releases frequently (currently weekly) and the process is fully automated.
 Code changes will be part of the next release without any further steps.

-The Android components team is planning to release SNAPSHOT builds for every successfull master merge.
+The Android components team is planning to release SNAPSHOT builds for every successfull main merge.
 This will allow consuming apps to test approved changes immediately after merge without needing to wait for a release.

 Consistent versioning and compatibility

 All components are released together with a shared version number.
 This guarantees that all components with the same version number are compatible.
 With that a consuming app can use the components in the same setup as they were developed and tested in the android-components repository.

 All components will be together in the same repository in a clearly named and hierarchical structure.

 When all components are in the same project, it is much simpler to generate consistent and linked documentation.
 As an example, see the service-firefox-accounts API Reference that is automatically generated and published when we do a release.